ajparsons/everypoliticianR/README.md

 Some datasets only contain names for politicians.
 EP data will often contain alternate versions of these names (which can be downloaded as a csv from the country page).

-This command will produce the equivliant data frame - ep_alt_name_list.
+This command will produce the equivalent data frame - ep_alt_name_list.

 ``` R
 house_of_commons = everypolitician("United Kingdom")